DeeDive/awesome-phd-advice-reading-logs/README.md

 [Expectation Setting by Eugene Vinitsky](http://eugenevinitsky.github.io/posts/expectation_setting.html)

+✔[Notes: Good to read.
+Very practical and hands-on advice for the next generation to avoid their missteps.
+What I learn from this redbook is to reduce uncertainties by talking to others candidly.
+It manifests the preferred way of communications of Americans.
+Some good quotes: "turn those lemons into lemonade", "paper quality matters more than quantity", "Bounce your ideas off other colleagues", "Start meeting people early: you will only grow busier.", "If you do leave, try not to burn any bridges", "If you are unsure what you want, aim high." ][The Redbook (Stanford-specific)](https://cs.stanford.edu/degrees/phd/PhD/theredbook.pdf)

 ### Research

 ✔[Notes: This is so coooool!
 I read https://greatresearch.org/2013/09/20/research-patterns/, and https://greatresearch.org/2013/09/13/cultivating-your-research-taste/ , where the author explains the taste of research by the taste of music.
 The Research Patterns section is definitely worth revisiting constantly.
 Other posts are left to read.]
 [How to Do Great Research by Nick Feamster and Alex Gray](https://greatresearch.org/)